 Twenty First Capital

-- Advised BNP Paribas on its dematerialisation documentation process for all retail clients.
+- Advising BNP Paribas on a two-year plan in connection with its full dematerialisation documentation process for all retail clients.

 LaSalle Investment Management

 Crédit Mutuel Arkéa – Federa Finance Gestion

 - Advised BNP Paribas and Nickel on the partnership agreement with Carrefour Bank in the context of the termination of the “C-zam” offer and the transfer of C-zam’s clients in the benefit of Nickel.